DaveMielke/NBP/b2g/ui/doc/navigation.rst

   find>

 Type the sequence of characters that you're looking for, editing them as needed, and then press Enter.

-A forward, case insensitive search through the text is performed, starting with the second character that's currently on the braille display.
+A forward search through the text is performed, starting with the second character that's currently on the braille display.
 If the characters are found then the braille display is repositioned such that they begin at its leftmost character.

+The following convenience key combinations can also be used:

+Space+Dot8+f (dots 124):
+  Search forward through the text for the next match.

+Space+Dot7+f (dots 124):
+  Search backward through the text for the previous match.

+The search isn't case sensitive.

 Legacy Navigation
 -----------------